TGX 1.1.1

 Parameters

-ram1_bufferpointer to the first memory buffer (should have the fastest access).
+ram1_bufferPointer to the first memory buffer, usually the fastest RAM.

-ram2_sizesize in bytes of the ram2 buffer or 0 if not supplied.
+ram2_sizeOptional size in bytes of the second RAM buffer, or 0 if not supplied.

-copy_order(Optional) c string that describe which array should be copied and in which order.
+copy_orderOptional C string describing which data should be copied and in which order.
+Default is "VNTIF".

-ram1_usedIf non-null, the number of bytes consumed in ram1_buffer is put here.
+ram1_usedIf non-null, receives the number of bytes consumed in ram1_buffer.

-ram2_usedIf non-null, the number of bytes consumed in ram2_buffer is put here.
+ram2_usedIf non-null, receives the number of bytes consumed in ram2_buffer.

 Returns